wahabkhalaf/chon-admin-panel/docs/advertising-system.md

 ## File Management
 - Images are stored in the public storage disk
 - Automatic cleanup when advertisements are deleted
-- Image optimization and resizing handled automatically
+- Image optimization and resizing handled automatically (preserves GIF animations)
 - Support for image editing within the admin panel
+- GIF files maintain their animation without processing

 ## Security Features
 - File type validation